Revised

 Improvements and alterations

 In the absence of any express agreement, a landlord does not have to pay for any improvement the tenant may make, including fixtures.
-This includes anhydrous ammonia applied in the fall.
+Such improvements include anhydrous ammonia applied in the fall.
 The tenant cannot offset the value of the improvement against the rent.
 Also, in the absence of any express agreement, a tenant has no right to make material or permanent alterations to the land.

 Sharecropper agreements

-In agreements where the tenant can farm the land but does not have exclusive possession, then the agreements are not leases but are instead sharecropping agreements.
+An agreement in which the tenant can farm the land but does not have exclusive possession is a sharecropping agreement, not a lease.
 These agreements can be oral or written.
 The right to exclusive possession is the distinguishing element between landlord-tenant and owner-cropper relationships.
-When the intention is exclusive possession of the land to the tenant, a landlord-tenant relationship is created.
-In a sharecropper arrangement, the cropper has no right to the land for any period but just allowed to plant and harvest crops.
-Sharecropper agreements generally occur in the Missouri Bootheel only.
+When the intention is for the tenant to have exclusive possession of the land, a landlord-tenant relationship is created.
+In a sharecropper arrangement, the cropper has no right to the land for any period but is allowed only to plant and harvest crops.
+Sharecropper agreements are uncommon and those in Missouri generally occur in the Missouri Bootheel area.

-No notice is necessary to terminate a sharecropper agreement, for when the crop is harvested, the cropper’s rights to the premises are extinguished.
+No notice is necessary to terminate a sharecropper agreement because when the crop is harvested, the cropper’s rights to the premises are extinguished.

 The cropper must exercise reasonable care and diligence in planting, cultivating and gathering a crop.
 If the use of the land by the cropper results in injury to the crop or to the land, the landlord may be able to recover damages from the cropper.

-Violation of verbal agreements is difficult to prove and is often reduced to arguments in court.
+Violation of a verbal agreement is difficult to prove and is often reduced to arguments in court.
 For example, if a dispute arises concerning payment of rent in a year-to-year tenancy, it is the landlord’s word against the tenant’s.
-Additional testimonies from witnesses to the verbal agreement may be helpful but do not conclusively prove what was contained in the original agreement.
+Additional testimonies from witnesses to the verbal agreement might be helpful but do not conclusively prove what was contained in the original agreement.

-When they make a written agreement, prospective landlords and tenants are forced to think about and agree upon the essential considerations of leasing and operating a farm.
+When making a written agreement, prospective landlords and tenants are forced to think about and agree on the essential considerations of leasing and operating a farm.
 Differences of opinion can arise unexpectedly.
-Time tends to make verbal agreements hazy while a written agreement is always available for reference and recall.
-There is also the problem of proving the elements of the verbal agreement since the survivor cannot testify when the other party to the agreement is dead.
+Time tends to make verbal agreements hazy, whereas a written agreement is always available for reference and recall.
+Also, proving the elements of a verbal agreement after one party dies is difficult because the surviving party cannot testify when the other party is dead.

-There are only a few minimum requirements for a written lease.
-The basic lease provides the duration of the lease, names and addresses of the parties, the legal description of the property, rental rates, arrangements for payment of rent and the signatures of each party.
+A written lease has only a few minimum requirements.
+A basic lease provides the duration of the lease, names and addresses of the parties, the legal description of the property, rental rates, arrangements for payment of rent, and the signatures of each party.
 In addition, special agreements between parties regarding insurance, repairs, fences, land restrictions, improvements and the landlord’s right to re-enter should be included.
-If hunting rights are a concern for a landlord, those can be specified (persons with access, etc.) in a written lease too.
+Hunting rights typically go to the tenant unless the written agreement specifies otherwise.
 Any changes made after the contract is signed should also be made a part of the written contract.

-Original authors: Stephen F. Matthews and Myron Bennett, University of Missouri
+Original authors: Stephen F. Matthews and Myron Bennett